digitalbricklayer/techteapotcom/src/content/posts/network-managements-new-wave-six-years-on/index.md

 What was different was combining open source licensing with big wads of venture capital.
 A total of $79.2M has been invested into the *new wave* over the last 9 years.

-What has been the effect on network management software of the combinaton of open source licensing and oodles of venture capital?
+What has been the effect on network management software of the combination of open source licensing and oodles of venture capital?

 ## Current state of play